 Firstly, everyone has the right to life.
 Secondly, everyone has the right to freedom and security of person.
 This includes (among others) the right to not be arbitrarily deprived of freedom, be free from all forms of violence, not be tortured in any way, and to have security and control over their body.
 Thirdly, everyone has the right to property.

 As you may have noticed, many of our constitutional rights complement each other.
-It is not coincidental that when you become a victim of crime, several of your constitutional rights are violated in the process.
+It is not coincidental that when a criminal victimises you, they violate several of your constitutional rights in the process.

 If a criminal steals from you, they are violating your right to property.
 If they threaten, assault, or rape you during the robbery, they are violating your right to freedom and security of person.
 Should such assault lead to your death, the murderer has violated your right to life.

-Obviously, even though the Constitution enshrines many civil rights, it does not prevent them from being infringed upon.
+Obviously, even though the Constitution enshrines many civil rights, it does not prevent criminals from infringing them.
 Thousands upon thousands of citizens are murdered, raped, robbed, and kidnapped every year.
 No rapist, robber, or murderer has ever been dissuaded by their victims asking them to stop defying their constitutional rights.
 We all know that criminals do not work this way.
 Laws, even the Constitution and Bill of Rights, cannot stop criminals committing crimes.

-This leaves South Africans with a bit of a conundrum – we have all these wonderful rights, but they are repeatedly infringed.
-The cold and harsh reality is that all our rights are completely meaningless if they cannot be exercised.
-They certainly sound good and noble.
-But if criminals and corrupt government officials forcibly defy them as a matter of course, then what is the point of it all?
+This leaves South Africans with a bit of a conundrum – we have all these wonderful rights, but criminals and politicians repeatedly infringe them.
+The cold and harsh reality is that if we cannot exercise our constitutional rights, then they become completely meaningless.
+The Constitution is certainly good and noble.
+But if criminals and corrupt government officials forcibly defy it as a matter of course, then what is the point of it all?

 Fortunately for the law-abiding among us, this issue is a double-edged sword.

-If force is used to violate our rights, then force can in turn be used to defend them.
+If criminals use force to violate our rights, then we can use force in turn to defend them.
 If a rapist uses a gun to threaten his intended victim, but she then uses her own firearm to defend herself, she has successfully prevented the criminal violation of her rights.
 Such defence is entirely legal and in accordance with our Constitution.
 An innocent person may use whatever force is necessary and available to stop a life threatening attack on themselves or another innocent third party.

 This includes the judicious use of lethal force.